37th Annual Environmental Permitting Summer School Recap

 For assistance qualifying your project or meeting grant deadlines, please contact Erin Klores at eklores@nationalstormwater.com

-ENGINEERING TIP: Following the new Rule!
+ENGINEERING TIP: Follow the New Rule!

 Get ready, there’s a new rule coming!

 In 2020, the Florida Legislature passed Senate Bill 712, also known as the Clean Waterways Act, that included a wide range of water-quality protection provisions aimed at minimizing the impact of known sources of nutrient pollution and strengthening regulatory requirements.
-As directed by section 5 of the Act, the Florida Department of Environmental Protection (DEP) and water management districts (WMDs) initiated rulemaking to update the stormwater design and operation regulations for environmental resource permitting.
+As directed by section 5 of the Act, the Florida Department of Environmental Protection (FDEP) and water management districts (WMDs) initiated rulemaking to update the stormwater design and operation regulations for environmental resource permitting.

-FDEP and the WMDs formed a Technical Advisory Committee that met 13 times from December 2020 to November 2021 resulting in a Recommendations Report that was released in March 2022.
+FDEP and the WMDs formed a Technical Advisory Committee that met 13 times from December 2020 to November 2021, resulting in a Recommendations Report that was released in March 2022.
 FDEP and the WMDs held a series of rule workshops from May 2022 to March 2023 to present and discuss proposed rule language.
 The rule was adopted April 14, 2023 but, due to the cost of implementation, requires ratification by the Florida Legislature.
 It is anticipated the rule will be ratified during the 2024 legislative session and will be effective no later than July 1, 2024.

-The rule is long and complex including Chapter 62-330, Florida Administrative Code, and the incorporated Applicants Handbook I, effective statewide, and the respective Applicant’s Handbook II for each WMD.
-Most of the rule remains unchanged, however, significant change is proposed that will affect the design, construction, and operation of stormwater treatment facilities making most facilities larger and more complex to operate and maintain.
+The rule is long and complex, including Chapter 62-330, Florida Administrative Code, and the incorporated Applicants Handbook I, effective statewide, and the respective Applicant’s Handbook II for each WMD.
+Most of the rule remains unchanged; however, significant change is proposed that will affect the design, construction, and operation of stormwater treatment facilities, making most facilities larger and more complex to operate and maintain.

 A very brief overview of the most notable proposed changes is presented below.